lululu0620/insight-project/README.md

 ;4342279239;;ROEPER, JENNIFER;TAMPA;FL;"PRESIDENT &AMP; CHIEF EXECUTIVE OFFICER";11-1011;
 ```

 Therefore, we have to remove such a semicolon.
-They often follows "&AMP", so we can replace all such semicolons to another sign.
+They often follows "&AMP", so we can replace all such semicolons with another sign.

 ### Column names